This article was originally published by Labster Scientific Collaboration Specialist Mikkel Marfelt on 1 September 2016 here.

 A complete suspension of disbelief

-So how can we unlock these new modes of learning?
+So how can we unlock these new ways of learning?
 To do this we need to understand what VR does to your brain.
 The key to unlock this is to focus on immersion – the feeling of being physically present in a non-physical world.
 Immersion is created by surrounding the VR user in images, sounds and more that can stimulate your senses.
 Immersion is sometimes defined as:

 “… the state of consciousness where a user’s awareness of the physical self is transformed by being surrounded in an artificial environment” – a state where users can experience a complete suspension of disbelief.